-Back in the fall, my grandma called me one day and asked if I had a recipe for popovers.
+My grandma called me years ago asking if I had a recipe for popovers.
 She and my grandfather had just come back from visiting his brother in Arizona, and his wife made popovers that my grandma said were outstanding.
-She wanted to replicate them at home, but didn’t have a recipe, nor did she have a popover pan.
-Popovers have long been on my 100 list, so I thought it was the perfect time to tackle them myself.
+She wanted to replicate them at home but didn’t have a recipe or a popover pan.
+Popovers had long been on my 100 list, so I thought it was the perfect time to tackle them myself.

 The recipe I modeled mine after suggested serving them fresh from the oven with butter and jam, which is exactly how I ate mine.
-It was amazing, and definitely better warm than when left to sit at room temperature.
+They were amazing, and definitely better warm than when left to sit at room temperature.
 You could also serve them dusted with powdered sugar or with maple syrup.
 They’re a perfect addition to any breakfast or brunch menu, and only take minutes to mix together.

 What’s your favorite way to eat a popover?

 You only need five pantry-staple ingredients to make these homemade popovers.
 (And I bet you have most, if not all, of them on-hand right now!)

 - Milk: Whole milk is the way to go with this popovers recipe.
 It needs the fat!

 - Eggs: Similar to a souffle, popovers call for a lot of eggs.
 You’ll use six for this recipe.

 - Flour: Just one and a half cups will do the trick!
 (Remember that this is a very wet batter.)

 - Salt: This helps elevate the simple buttery flavor of the popovers, as well as the hints of sweetness from the powdered sugar.